1.0. SAD NEW YEAR.

 In 2003, literally hours after Mwai Kibaki was having his first self-indulgent ndoto filled usingizi over at the Ikulu, I penned the following lines delineating what I felt were

-.
+Demoratic Tasks of The NARC Government.
 I was quite hopeful and optimistic back then, about the reform potential of those jokers so I was not exactly stingy with my effusive appreciation of their collective capacity to attempt a clean break with the Nyayo nightmare decades.

 Exactly a year later, on New Year’s Day, 2004, the scales had fallen from my eyes and I turned my entreaties to my fellow compatriots,

-Kenyans with a Progressive Conscience
+Kenyans with a Progressive Conscience.

 2004 offered an interesting terrain of collaboration and struggle within and among left leaning Kenyans with a democratic, patriotic, reformist or even revolutionary agenda.
 The Bomas of Kenya national constitutional conference revealed deep cleavages within these ranks as one wing of the reform movement who had been in the trenches opposing the KANU dictatorship remained wary of delegates who were seemingly harvested from KANU zones or through Moi gerrymandering.
 A big chunk of Bomas Delegates including veteran leftists like